wp-plugins/my-optional-modules/readme.txt

 * Jump Around, a module that allows users to navigate posts by pressing keys on the keyboard.
 * Maintenance, a module that allows you to specify a URL to redirect to for all non-logged in users while Maintenance Mode is active.
 * Post as Front, a module that allows you to select a specific post to be your home page, or make your home page your most recent post.
-* Passwords, a module for storing 7 unique (SHA512 salted) passwords, and then hiding content with a shortcode (and IP based lockout) that is unlockable using the current days password.
+* Passwords, a module for storing 7 unique passwords, and then hiding content with a shortcode (and IP based lockout) that is unlockable using the current days password.
 * Reviews allows you to create custom reviews on anything you want, and display them on a post or a page.
 * Shortcodes!, a module that adds useful shortcodes for posts and pages.
 * Theme Takeover: Youtube 404; navbar that disables the Wordpress Admin Bar and gives you a bar similar to RES (with limited functionality)